Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 \subsection{Energies}

-Using the decomposition from Section~\ref{ss:linear_algebra}, we can factor the covariant derivative into orthogonal components consisting of scalar multiples of the identity, trace-free (symmetric) endomorphisms, and anti-symmetric endomorphisms.
-This, in turn, allows us to replace the covariant derivative in Equation~\ref{eq:vector_stiffness} with an individual component -- allowing us to define classical energies used in vector-field processing such as:
+Using the decomposition from \sec{ss:linear_algebra}, we can factor the covariant derivative into orthogonal components consisting of scalar multiples of the identity, trace-free (self-adjoint) endomorphisms, and anti-self-adjoint endomorphisms.
+This, in turn, allows us to replace the covariant derivative in \eqn{eq:vector_stiffness} with an individual component -- allowing us to define classical energies used in vector-field processing such as: